 The rising-sun insignias are pretty thick decals, there are also considerably thin small decals.
 I have various decal softening items, I don’t know what is the best match for these decals till testing.
 A small decal on the underside partially melted with a strong softener, so I stuck a different one.

-Japan lost three carriers, were attacked and sunk, and the loss of approximately 500 planes, while the United States was a wreck of several ships and hundreds of aircraft but had no sunk ship.
+Japan lost three carriers, were attacked and sunk, and lost approximately 500 planes, while the United States was a wreck of several ships and hundreds of aircraft but had no sunk ship.
 At this time, the air force was 500 in Japan, the United States had 900.
-In addition to that the military’s skill was higher in the United States.
+In addition to that, the military’s skill was higher in the United States.

 Zero Fighter Type 52 was cut down by 50 centimeters at both wing ends compared to Type 21, and the wing tip became round.
-The armament is equipped with two 7.7 millimeter guns on the nose and 20 millimeter guns in both wings.
-The air fighting performance declined and the cruising distance became shorter, but it seems that there was no problem in the latter half of the war main tactics is hit-and-run.
+The armament is equipped with two 7.7 millimeter guns on the nose and 20-millimeter guns on both wings.
+The air fighting performance declined and the cruising distance became shorter, but it seems that there was no problem in the latter half of the war main tactic is hit-and-run.

 I tried peeling off silver paint first time on the aircraft model.
 I thought that painting would not peel off so much because the care of the carrier-based aircraft is nearly perfect, so I tried to practice just for the area to get on and off on the left side.
 It may be slightly unbalanced because the aircraft is generally clean.